Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 • transformational or prescriptive nonfiction

-• big-idea books that invite readers to think differently
+• big-idea books that invites readers to think differently

 • memoirs with a clear message